A lot of people despise Delhi.

 Don’t skip this attraction!
 It’s far away from everywhere else in the city, but so worth venturing over to see it.

-In the afternoon, if you’re not yet exhausted, you could head to the PVR Directors Cut cinema to watch a Bollywood movie.
+In the afternoon, if you’re not yet exhausted, head to the PVR Directors Cut cinema to watch a Bollywood movie.
 This is a luxury cinema in South Delhi, with comfortable chairs that recline, blankets, pillows, air purifiers, and waiters to bring meals to your seat.

 Where to Stay in Delhi